LiveHelperChat/doc/docs/javascript-arguments.md

     fscreen: false,      // Should widget content opened in full screen mode.
 Usefull in page embed 'mode:mode'.
 Can be activated from theme also only for embed mode.| Optional
     position: 'api',     // If you do not pass we will default to a widget mode | Optional | Default - bottom_right
     hide_status: null,   // By default if position is api we show status widget once chat is started.
 You can force always to have hidden status widget.
-                         // In that case it makes sense to listen to unread_message_title title event for unread messages indication.
+                         // In that case it makes sense to listen to unread_message_title or unread_message events for unread messages indication.
     position_placement: 'bottom_right',  // One of bottom_right, bottom_left, middle_right, middle_left, full_height_right, full_height_left  || Placement options for a widget.
 Used only if mode is 'widget'. | Optional
     leaveamessage: true, // Should leave a message functionality be enabled or not | Optional
     offline_redirect: 'https://livehelperchat.com', // Redirect user to this page if chat is offline | Optional